publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch16/m__us_usc_t12_s1831i.md

     (e) __Standard for disapproval__

-        The appropriate Federal banking agency shall issue a notice of disapproval with respect to a notice submitted pursuant to subsection (a) of this section if the competence, experience, character, or integrity of the individual with respect to whom such notice is submitted indicates that it would not be in the best interests of the depositors of the depository institution or in the best interests of the public to permit the individual to be employed by, or associated with, the depository institution or depository institution holding company.
+        The appropriate Federal banking agency shall issue a notice of disapproval with respect to a notice submitted pursuant to subsection (a) if the competence, experience, character, or integrity of the individual with respect to whom such notice is submitted indicates that it would not be in the best interests of the depositors of the depository institution or in the best interests of the public to permit the individual to be employed by, or associated with, the depository institution or depository institution holding company.

     (f) __Definition regulations__

-        Each appropriate Federal banking agency shall prescribe by regulation a definition for the terms “troubled condition” and “senior executive officer” for purposes of subsection (a) of this section.
+        Each appropriate Federal banking agency shall prescribe by regulation a definition for the terms “troubled condition” and “senior executive officer” for purposes of subsection (a).

 ([Sept.
 21, 1950, ch.
 967, § 2][/us/act/1950-09-21/ch967/s2]\[32\], as added [Pub.
 L. 101–73, title IX, § 914(a)][/us/pl/101/73/s914/a], Aug.
 9, 1989, [103 Stat.
 484][/us/stat/103/484]; amended [Pub.
 L. 104–208, div.
 A, title II, § 2209][/us/pl/104/208/s2209], Sept.
 30, 1996, [110 Stat.
 3009–409][/us/stat/110/3009-409].)